-Federal Supplemental Education Opportunity Grant (FSEOG) - FSEOG is awarded to an undergraduate student with a low Student Aid Index (SAI), which is provided by the U.S. Department of Education.
-The minimum award is \$100 per year.
-Funds are first allocated, depending on availability, to Pell Grant recipients with an SAI ranging from -1500 to zero.
+Federal Supplemental Education Opportunity Grant (FSEOG)-FSEOG is awarded to an undergraduate student with a low Estimated Family Contribution (EFC), which is provided by the U.S. Department of Education.
+The smallest award is \$100 per year.
+Funds are first awarded, depending upon availability, to Pell recipients with a 0 EFC.